-Co-actors represent and integrate each other's actions, even when they need not monitor one another.
-However, monitoring is important for successful interactions, particularly those involving language, and monitoring others' utterances probably relies on similar mechanisms as monitoring one's own.
-We investigated the effect of monitoring on the integration of self- and other-generated utterances in the shared-Stroop task.
-In a solo version of the Stroop task (with a single participant responding to all stimuli; Experiment 1), participants named the ink colour of mismatching colour words (incongruent stimuli) more slowly than matching colour words (congruent).
-In the shared-Stroop task, one participant named the ink colour of words in one colour (e.g. red), while ignoring stimuli in the other colour (e.g. green); the other participant either named the other ink colour or did not respond.
-Crucially, participants either provided feedback about the correctness of their partner's response (Experiment 3) or did not (Experiment 2).
-Interference was greater when both participants responded than when they did not, but only when their partners provided feedback.
-We argue that feedback increased interference because monitoring one's partner enhanced representations of the partner's target utterance, which in turn interfered with self-monitoring of the participant's own utterance.
+Co-acting participants represent and integrate each other’s actions, even when they are not required to monitor one another.
+However, monitoring the actions of a partner is an important component of successful interactions, and particularly of linguistic interactions.
+Moreover, monitoring others may rely on similar mechanisms to those that are involved in self-monitoring.
+In order to investigate the effect of monitoring on shared linguistic representations, we combined a monitoring task with the shared Stroop task.
+In the shared Stroop task, one participant named the colour of words in one colour (e.g., red) while ignoring stimuli in the other colour (e.g., green); the other participant either named the colour of words in the other colour or did not respond.
+Crucially, participants either had to provide feedback about the correctness of their partner’s response (Experiment 3) or did not (Experiment 2).
+The results showed that interference was greater when both participants responded than when they did not, but only when partners provided feedback.
+We argue that feedback increased joint task interference because in order to monitor their partner, participants had to represent their target utterance, and this representation interfered with self-monitoring of their own utterance.

 Pickering, M., McLean, J.F., Gambi, C. (2021).
 Interference in the shared-stroop task: a comparison of self- and other-monitoring.
 Dryad.
 Dataset.
 10.5061/dryad.jwstqjq91